 Impact Observatory, ESRI, and Microsoft AI for Earth have recently teamed up to create a global 10-meter land use/land cover (LULC) dataset.
-This is one of its kind datasets because it is
+Although the dataset has received its fair share of criticism and may contain errors at few places, it is still one of its kind datasets because it is

 - High resolution (10m)

 Never before a land use/land cover dataset of these qualities has been released.
 The dataset was developed from European Space Agency (ESA) Sentinel-2 satellite imagery by classifying images into ten different land cover classes using a machine learning model.

 This LULC is being served by ESRI as an ArcGIS-ImageServer here:

 ESRI users can load it in ArcGIS, but open-source lovers, aka QGIS users, can’t consume this service.
 This is because QGIS does not yet have the capability to visualize this ESRI specific format.
 Even if it had, it would have only visualized it, and the dataset would not have been able to be used as input to raster analysis or as input to any geoprocessing tool that requires raster input since it would just have been an image.

 The good news is that QGIS can load GDAL Cloud Optimized GeoTiffs (COGs) directly, and the source data of this LULC 2020 layer is stored on the cloud as COGs, 701 of them in total.

 A Cloud Optimized GeoTIFF (COG) is a regular GeoTIFF file hosted on the cloud, with an internal organization that supports HTTP GET range requests, asking for just the parts of a file needed, thus being efficient.